Bishkek the Capital of Kyrgyzstan

 How to Get to Bishkek

 There are many international flights to Bishkek.
-If you are coming from Western countries you may take Turkish Airlines flights through Istanbul taking about 5h 30m till Bishkek.
+If you are coming from Western countries you may take Turkish Airlines flights through Istanbul taking about 5h 30m.
 Flights from Moscow with Aeroflot take about 4 hours.
-Due to large amount of Kyrgyz workers in Russia the other major cities are also well connected to Bishkek
+Due to large amount of Kyrgyz workers in Russia the other major cities are also well connected to Bishkek.

-If you are arriving from Asia, you can take Astana airlines through Almaty or Nursultan taking about 55 minutes or 2,5 hours to Bishkek or finally Uzbekistan from Tashkent taking 1h 15 minutes to arrive.
-Fly Dubai also offers inexpensive flights from a more Southern direction.
+If you are arriving from elsewhere in Central Asia, you can take Astana airlines through Almaty or Astana taking about 55 minutes or 2,5 hours to Bishkek or Uzbek Airways from Tashkent taking 1h 15 minutes.
+Fly Dubai also offers inexpensive flights from Middle East direction.

-Train station in Bishkek is located South of the city center at the junction of Erkindik Boulevard and Lineinaya.
+The Bishkek Train station is located south of the city center at the junction of Erkindik Boulevard and Lineinaya street.

 From Almaty, Kazakahstan you can get to Bishkek by marshrutka or taxi in four hours, the trip being 240 km in total.
 Minibuses and taxis to Bishkek depart from the Sairan bus station.
 Marshrutka will cost you 250 som a seat and taxi 400 som a seat.
 Yo can also take a taxi till the border and travel rest of the way from the Kyrgyz side with marshrutka or by another taxi.
 (Not all of the taxi drivers are willing to cross the border)